-I recently received the following email seeking some advice.
-I present it here, with my reply below, in hopes of generating some discussion.
+The following emailer seeks some advice.
+I present the text of their note here, with my reply below, in hopes of generating some discussion.
 I know there are a number of current and/or former collegiate assistant coaches who read the blog.
 Hopefully, we can get something going based on different kinds of experience.

 I recently graduated in December and was offered to be the assistant women’s volleyball coach.
 I am in an awkward transition from being a student athlete to now coaching my former teammates.
 I have coached club volleyball for the last 5 or 6 years, but I have never coached at the college level.
 I am a member of the AVCA and submitted an application to receive a mentor, but they are unable to match me just yet.
 Do you have any advice by chance?
 Thank you and I look forward to hearing from you!

 It can definitely be a challenge to have to coach former teammates.
-I did a bit of it back when I was doing a little coaching after high school, but mainly I was a drill facilitator rather than someone providing real coaching.
-Though I did push to try to develop a quick attack, which is something at that stage the coach wasn’t really interested in pursuing (much to my frustration!)
+I did a bit of it back when I was doing some coaching after high school.
+Mainly, though, I was a drill facilitator rather than someone providing real coaching.
+Though I did push to try to develop a quick attack.
+Unfortunately, the head coach wasn’t really interested in pursuing it (much to my frustration!)